 most recent data shows that more than 45 percent of Americans report that their mental health has suffered during the pandemic.
 The situation is more severe for those who were forced to shelter in place.

-In Europe, public health officials have been sounding the alarm for months about a building mental health and substance crisis that is accompanying the pandemic.
-Dr. Hans Kluge, director of the European branch of the World Health Organisation, reported first in March his concerns about pandemic-related mental health challenges.
+In Europe, public health officials have been sounding the alarm for months about a building mental health and substance abuse crisis that is accompanying the pandemic.
+Dr. Hans Kluge, director of the European branch of the World Health Organization, reported first in March his concerns about pandemic-related mental health challenges.

 “Physical distancing and isolation measures, the closure of schools and workplaces are particularly challenging [for] us,” Dr. Kluge said.
 “It is absolutely natural for each of us to feel stress, anxiety, fear and loneliness during this time.”

 It’s all related to what mental health professionals are now referring to as “deaths of despair,” fatalities caused by stressful economic or social conditions that drive higher incidences of drug and alcohol abuse, which may lead to suicide and overdose.
 “We may be in for a perfect storm of factors driving substance abuse rates higher than we have seen before,” Dr. Lloyd Sederer, former chief medical officer for New York State Office of Mental Health, wrote recently in Medscape Magazine.
 “The triple trouble of a pandemic, unemployment, and diminished personal and community supports.”

 In this context, leaders need to be aware that every time they pick up the phone or assemble everyone for a team meeting on a video conferencing platform, they are tapping into growing reservoirs of stress and anxiety that at some level, must be acknowledged with empathy and compassion.